Keo Motsepe

 Keoikantse Motsepe (born 24 November 1989) is a South African dancer.
 His dancing styles are Latin and Ballroom.
 He is known for being the first black professional dancer on the ABC show Dancing with the Stars.

 Life and career

-Motsepe started his career at 11 years of age by entering into in a competitive dance scene representing his country.
-In 2012 Motsepe joined the cast of Burn the Floor.
-In 2014 it was announced that Motsepe would join the cast of pro dancers on Dancing with the Stars.
+Motsepe started his career at 11 years of age by entering into a competitive dance scene representing his country.
+In 2012, Motsepe joined the cast of Burn the Floor.
+In 2014, it was announced that Motsepe would join the cast of pro dancers on Dancing with the Stars.

 Dancing with the Stars

 In season 19, Motsepe was paired up with Olympic athlete Lolo Jones.
 They were eliminated during the first week of competition, finishing in 13th place.